monokrome/vim-testdrive/README.md

 This is a plugin providing a more fluid testing workflow from within Vim.

 Vim testdrive allows you to run your tests from inside of Vim.
-It implements an interface for defining test "providers" which can tell testdrive which commands to run and how to display them in Vim's [quickfix][qf] window.
+It implements an interface for defining test *providers* which can tell testdrive which commands to run and how to display them in Vim's [quickfix][qf] window.

 Usage